MicrosoftDocs/fabric-docs/docs/real-time-analytics/create-database.md

 ---
-title: Create a KQL Database in Real-time Analytics
+title: Create a KQL Database in Real-Time Analytics
 description: Learn how to create a KQL Database. ms.reviewer: tzgitlin ms.author: yaschust